 Due to COVID-19 the format of this program may be adjusted.
 Please check back for updates.

 Please note, camps may be attended by students in the listed grades only.
-No additional additional students or parents please.
+No additional students or parents please.

 Due to the material needs of each camp, we observe the following cancellation policy.